joinpursuit/AC_4_Web/units/react/lessons/react_radio_buttons/react_radio_buttons.md

   ))}
 ```

 And that's it.
-Now to add another radio button, all we have to do is add another animal to the `animals` array.
+Now, to add another radio button, all we have to do is add another animal to the `animals` array.

 #### Activity 2

-1. Add three animal of your choice to the `animals` array.
+1. Add three animals of your choice to the `animals` array.
-2. Change the caption: `do you prefer ________ ` to dynamically display the animal names, based on the `animals` array.  **hint**: use an array method.
+2. Change the caption: `do you prefer ________ ` to dynamically display the animal names based on the `animals` array.  **hint**: use an array method.

-The result for `2` will not be perfect: we may want to have "or ____" instead of a comma at the end, as in: `"cats, dogs or giraffes"` instead of `"cats, dogs, giraffes"`.
-You will get to try and make that happen during to todays exercises.
+The result for `2` will not be perfect: We may want to have "or ____" instead of a comma at the end, as in: `"cats, dogs or giraffes"` instead of `"cats, dogs, giraffes"`.
+You will get to try and make that happen during today's exercises.